 We shall mainly deal with area, as this is two-dimensional.
 We can draw pictures in two dimensions, and our senses respond to this; paper, whiteboards and computer screens are two-dimensional.
-By contrast, onedimensional pictures are much less vivid, while three-dimensional ones are harder (they need the mathematics of perspective) - and dimensions higher than four are harder still.
+By contrast, one-dimensional pictures are much less vivid, while three-dimensional ones are harder ('statues rather than pictures') - and dimensions higher than four are harder still.